Hannah Al Rashid

-Hannah Al Rashid (born in London, United Kingdom on 25 January 1986) is an Indonesian actress, model, and activist.
+Hannah Al Rashid (born in London, United Kingdom on 25 January 1986) is a British-Indonesian actress, model, and activist.
 Of Bugis and French descent, she is mostly known for her works in Indonesian films and television.
 For her role in Aruna & Her Palate (2018), she received Citra Award and Maya Award nominations for Best Supporting Actress.

 Early life

 Al Rashid was born in London to a French mother and an Indonesian father of Bugis descent from South Sulawesi.
 She graduated from the School of Oriental and African Studies at the University of London with a degree on Indonesian and Development Studies.
 She grew up in London and moved to Indonesia in 2008.